synthetik-technologies/blastfoam/README.md

 ### blastFoam workshop | Date: May 13, 2020 | Location: Virtual/Online | Cost: Free
 #### The May 13th blastFoam workshop is Sold Out!

+Thank you to everyone who attended!

+The workshop tutorial case and modifications have been added to the repository: [tutorials/blastFoam/building3DWorkshop](tutorials/blastFoam/building3DWorkshop).

+A recording of the workshop is also available on YouTube: [blastFoam May 13, 2020 Workshop on YouTube](https://www.youtube.com/watch?v=0YYrkwNWM6U).

 ### blastFoam workshop | Date: July 14, 2020 | Location: Virtual/Online | Cost: Free
 #### The July 13th workshop is Sold Out!